Roniharel100/Ex3/README.md

  def connected_components(self) -> List[list]: finds all the Strongly Connected Component(SCC) in the graph.
         this method pass all the nodes in the graph and find the SCC for each node. this method use connected_component. return The list[list] for all SCC in the graph. if the graph is None the function should return an empty list []
+def load_from_json(self, file_name: str) -> bool: loads a graph from a json file.
+       return True if the loading was successful, else return False. def save_to_json(self, file_name: str) -> bool: saves the graph in JSON format to a file return True if the save was successful, else return False. def plot_graph(self) -> None: plots the graph. if the nodes have a position, the nodes will be placed there.
+Otherwise, they will be placed in a random but elegant manner.